-These Tomato and Goat Cheese Tarts are a goat cheese lovers dream.
-Perfect for lunch or enjoy for dinner with a salad.
+These tomato and goat cheese tarts are a goat cheese lovers dream.
+Made with a shortcrust pastry, these are perfect for lunch or enjoy for dinner with a salad.

 If you are a goat cheese lover, you will love these Tomato and Goat Cheese Tarts.
 These tarts feature a generous slice of warm goat cheese in the middle, together with tomatoes, chives and some green beans, all in a lighter custard base, for a lighter, perfect-for-Summer bite.

-I loved having these tarts in the fridge.
+I love having these tarts in the fridge.
 They warmed up beautifully and were a lovely lunch.
 Add a salad for a great Summer dinner, too.

 You can cook the green beans in the microwave as well.
 Simply place on a plate, cover with plastic wrap and cook on high for 30-45 seconds, or until tender-crisp.